Charavee/animeR/README.md

 ## Target Audience

-Our target audience would be people interested in anime trying to look for suggestions on what anime should they watch or directors who want to understand the trend of the anime industry.
+Our target audience would be people interested in anime or newly exploring anime who may be looking for anime information and/or recommendations, and creative professionals (like directors) who want to understand the trends in the anime industry.

 ## Project Proposal